Essential Reading for Start-ups, Scale ups and VCs

 Social 444 Advertising Strategy

-- Auto posting adverts to social media (memes, graphics, videos) cycle 120 adverts over 30 days
+- Auto posting short, quick adverts to social media (memes, graphics, YouTube Shorts) cycle 300 adverts over 30 days and repeat every month.
+CTA to quickly digestible 2-3 minute content, in turn has a CTA to your Primary Content.

 - Auto posting PPC as banner adverts to social media or relevant websites or remarketing via Adsense – repetitive posting based upon Cost Per Mille (CPM) etc.